Edgewood, New Mexico: Government

 Edgewood is governed by a commission-manager form of government.
 Prior to January 1, 2022, Edgewood used a mayor-council system of government, but in August 2020, the town's residents voted to change their form of local government.
 Currently, the town commission is made up of Kenneth Brennan (Dist.
-1), Stephen Murrillo (Dist.
+1), Devon Taylor (Dist.
 2), Patrick Milligan (Dist.
-3), Filandro Anaya (Dist.
-4), and Sterling Donner (Dist.
-5), with the mayor's role filled by Commissioner Jaramillo (until the commission voted to remove her as mayor and place Commissioner Brennan as mayor), and Mayor pro tem filled by Commissioner Powers.
+3), Stephen Murillo (Dist.
+4), and Mike Rariden (Dist.
+5), with the mayor's role filled by Mike Rariden and Mayor pro tem filled by Commissioner Murillo.

 Education

 Moriarty-Edgewood School District serves all portions of Edgewood in Santa Fe County.
 The portion in Bernalillo County is zoned to Albuquerque Public Schools.
 The portion in Sandoval County is in Bernalillo Public Schools.
-Additionally, charter school Estancia Valley Classical Academy serves grades K-12.
+Additionally, Estancia Valley Classical Academy charter school serves grades K-12.